wp-plugins/vkontakte-share-button/readme.txt

 *  Choose description of content: forepart of post/page or global description for all site
 *  Can be used description from meta tag `description`
 *  Use your own site logo image specifying link or with meta tag `image-src`

+Also you can use the shortcode `[vk-share-button]`.
+Remeber to exclude a page with the shortcode to avoid a problems.

 == Installation ==